c0mputer-junkie/Sub-House/README.md

     `nodemon run server.js`

 ### Current features:
+- User can view current listing in local area
+- User can view more description about listing via craigslist

+### Later features:
+- User can login
 - User can search current listing in local area
-- User can login

-### Later features:
 - User can create their own listing
 - calendar - to book dates
 - rate and review - user and host can rate and review each other